J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Best flavor of the curled types.
 Takes hot dry conditions without fading.
 Adds

 flavor and texture to salad mixes.
-Organic.

 PEAS

 Pisum sativum.
-Peas are a cool weather crop, and like
+Peas are a cool weather crop,

-for tall varieties.
+3 feet for tall varieties.
 Plant seeds 1 - 2" deep.
-Thin to 4 - 6" apart.
+Thin to 4 - 6"

-drying, freezing or canning, wrinkled types are sweeter and best for eating
+for drying, freezing or canning, wrinkled types are sweeter and best for eating

 fresh.
 Edible podded peas, such as Snow Peas or Sugar Peas, have tender, sweet